Phoenix-ni/L-Sentinel/README.md

 ```

 Notes:

-- If `DATABASE_URL` starts with `mysql://`, the app rewrites it to `mysql+pymysql://`.
+- If `DATABASE_URL` starts with `mysql://`, the application automatically rewrites it to `mysql+pymysql://`.
-- If the platform sleeps idle containers, use an external uptime monitor to request `/api/stats` periodically so the scheduler can keep running.
+- If the platform sleeps idle containers, use an external uptime monitor to request `/api/stats` periodically to keep the scheduler running.
-- The daily scheduled job uses the `Asia/Shanghai` timezone and runs at 08:00.
+- The daily scheduled job runs at 08:00 in the `Asia/Shanghai` timezone.

 ## CLI Usage